 - Snack/dessert: Eat a slice of Banana Bread with Oat Flour spread with cream cheese or peanut butter for an afternoon or bedtime snack.

 - Dinner: Try savory oats with an egg as in this delicious recipe with spinach and poached eggs from the Real Simple website.

 Credit: Markus Spiske on Unsplash

 Oats, a recipe for heart health ♥

-Nitric oxide (NO) is chemical produced in the lining of your blood vessels that improves cardiovascular health.
-It helps the blood vessels relax -- the opposite of what happens with hypertension -- and improves circulation, increasing blood flow.
+Nitric oxide (NO) is a chemical produced in the lining of your blood vessels that improves cardiovascular health.
+It helps the blood vessels relax — the opposite of what happens with hypertension — and improves circulation, increasing blood flow.

 The Banana Bread with Oat Flour recipe in this blog contains plenty of heart-healthy oats as well as polyunsaturated fats and monounsaturated fats from walnuts and canola oil.

 It’s also lower in sugar than most banana bread.
 To further minimize the amount of sugar, you could leave out the chocolate chunks (and sacrifice some, but not all, of the bread’s yumminess!).

 Replace the chocolate chunks with raisins for Banana Oatmeal Raisin Cookie Bread. 😀